bbw7561135/MPI-Workshop/README.md

 ### Characteristics

 All processes must communicate, thus collective communications can be slow.
-Syncronisation may or may not occur.
+Synchronisation may or may not occur.
 Standard collective operations are blocking.
 There are no tags and the **receive buffers must be exactly the right size.**

 ### Broadcast